-In honour of Fat Thursday, we’ve picked out five of the best doughnuts to be found around town.
-And we’re sure you’ll agree, this little list is enough to make any day a fat day.
+We’ve picked out five of the best doughnuts to be found around town.
+And we’re sure you’ll agree, this little list is enough to make any day a doughnut day.

 Classic doughnuts St John

 These hedonistic, fluffy balls of dough are the king of London’s doughnut scene.
 They are Michelin-starred, after all.
 Fillings include custard, salted caramel and a seasonally changing jam selection, of which rhubarb is a particular high point.
 You’ll only get them when they’re fresh, so you have to know where and when to go: St John restaurant in Farringdon on Thursday and Friday; St John Bread & Wine in Spitalfields on Fridays, Saturdays and Sundays; and from the St John bakery on Druid Street (near Maltby Street market) on Saturday mornings.

 Street doughnuts You Doughnut

 Run by Betsy and Jo, this stall has won hearts and pleased bellies on trips around London’s street food markets.
 Don’t let the fluffy lightness of these treats fool you into thinking that they’re not indulgent.
 Well, actually maybe do.
 Get them dipped in cardamom sugar and coated with salted caramel to ramp that indulgence up a level.
 Find them regularly at Kerb, Street Feast and Harringay markets, but it's best to check ahead.